mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 }
 ```

-These two classes will represent a type of event that we wish to propagate through out the entire application.
+These two classes will represent a type of event that we wish to propagate throughout the entire application.
 We now need to add a composition root that will be the source for publishing our events.

 ```csharp
 public class StateStore